 Creating a new query is fast and easy using the Query Builder Wizard Mode (the default).
 During the creation process you will be able to:

 - Add and Join tables

 - Choose, edit and create columns

 - Create grouped results

 - Filter results

 - Sort results

+- Create and add parameters

 To start press Add Query + Add

 Query Attributes

 The New Query panel opens on the right.